JujuAdams/Scribble/9.0/README.md

 ## About & Support

 Scribble Deluxe supports all GameMaker export platforms, with the exception of HTML5.
+Scribble Deluxe supports GameMaker 2024.8 (and later).
 If you'd like to report a bug or suggest a feature, please use the repo's [Issues page](https://github.com/JujuAdams/scribble/issues).
 Scribble is constantly being maintained and upgraded; bugs are usually addressed within a few days of being reported.

 Scribble Deluxe is built and maintained by [Juju Adams](https://www.jujuadams.com/jujuadams) who has a long history of fiddling with text engines.
 Juju's worked on a lot of commercial GameMaker games.
 Many, many other people have contributed bug reports and feature requests over the years, too many to list here.
 Scribble wouldn't exist without them and Juju is eternally grateful for their creativity and patience.